data-apis/array-api/spec/API_specification/functions.md

 ## Functions

-A conforming implementation of the array API standard must provide and support the following functions adhering to the following conventions:
+A conforming implementation of the array API standard must provide and support the following functions adhering to the following conventions.

 -   Optional arguments must be [keyword-only](https://www.python.org/dev/peps/pep-3102/) arguments.
 -   The `out` keyword argument must be a tuple with one entry per output.